AdaCore/gnatstudio/docs/users_guide/plugins.rst

 .. automodule:: dispatching

-Helper plug-ins
+Helper plugins
 ^^^^^^^^^^^^^^^

-A number of plug-ins are useful when you want to create your own plug-ins.
+A number of plugins are useful when you want to create your own plugins.

 The :file:`gps_utils` module
 ----------------------------